dvdzkwsk/react-redux-starter-kit/README.md

 Same as `npm run start` but disables devtools.

 #### `npm run compile`
-Runs the Webpack build system with your current NODE_ENV and compiles the application to disk (`~/dist`).
-Production builds will fail on eslint errors (but not on warnings).
+Runs the webpack build system with your current NODE_ENV and compiles the application to disk (`~/dist`).

 #### `npm run test`
 Runs unit tests with Karma and generates coverage reports.